Home Health Tips Health Concerns Site Index Glossary

 Smoking can cause an attack because the nicotine and carbon monoxide cigarette smoke contains affects the blood vessels - the nicotine constricts them while the carbon monoxide tends to expand them.

-Many different foods may precipitate an attack especially those which contain tyramine, an agent powerful in dilating blood vessels.
+Many different foods may precipitate an attack especially those which contain tyramine.
 Some of the most common offenders are chocolate, banana, beef and chicken livers, pickled herring, soy sauce, sour cream, cured meats such as ham, hot dogs, salami and beer, citrus fruits, alcohol (especially red wine and certain champagnes), and any food that is aged, cured, pickled, soured, yeasty, or fermented.
-Some food additives - monosodium glutamate (MSG) and nitrate and nitrate used to preserve bacon, ham, hot dogs, salami and various other types of sausage - are also activators of migraine, particularly when in tyramine-containing foods.
+Some food additives – monosodium glutamate (MSG) and nitrate used to preserve bacon, ham, hot dogs, salami and various other types of sausage – are also activators of migraine, particularly when in tyramine-containing foods.

 Once factor behind the higher incidence of migraine in women may be the fluctuations in the level of the hormone estrogen.